Last Updated on August 24, 2021 by Lawrence Berezin

-Larry fought the law and won a sidewalk case
+Larry fought the law and beat a sidewalk parking ticket

 The defense was that my client parked his car on a portion of the sidewalk that was not located between the curb and property line and was not intended for use by pedestrians.

 We won!
 Here’s what the judge had to say: